 …about Goring and its Parish Council

 The council works to maintain and enhance the attractive environment of the village.
-It is responsible for street cleaning and the control of litter.
 It oversees maintenance of the council’s footpaths, bridleways, verges and children’s playground equipment, and seeks to control intrusive overgrowth of hedges, trees and weeds.
 It maintains and administers the burial ground and oversees the provision and maintenance of public lighting and community notice-boards.
-It also maintains certain other village assets, including the war memorial, village hall clock and flagpole.
+It also maintains certain other village assets.
 The council is empowered to grant requests for occasional use of its open spaces by organisers of funfairs, scout and guide camps, cross-country runs and other suitable events.
 It encourages and promotes road safety and makes recommendations to county and district councils for the management of traffic and car parking.

 It has a duty to promote and encourage environmental sustainability and energy saving measures, including walking and cycling for local journeys.
 The council is aware of the health and social benefits to be gained by all members of the community from easy access to recreational facilities.

 The council prepares the annual budget, recommends the precept and ensures that all money due to the council is received and accounted for.
 It also ensures that spending stays as close as possible to the budget and maximises non-tax income from investments and paid-for services.
 An integral part of this is to examine periodically the council’s financial procedures, identify opportunities for improvement and implement agreed changes.
 It takes responsibility for compliance with financial, employment and health and safety laws, and for adoption of current good practice with regard to audit, insurance, property management and communication with ratepayers, the press and the general public.
 The council provides occasional, modest cash grants for deserving local community organisations and projects.

 A person spec for prospective councillors whenever vacancies happen is available here